Support

 • Dissemination of GEF experience and successfully demonstrated environmentally sound technologies

-COP 14 renamed this programme the Poznan strategic programme on technology transfer.
+COP 14 renamed this programme to Poznan strategic programme on technology transfer.
 In 2010, the GEF submitted to the COP a plan for the PSP’s long-term implementation.
 This plan contained five elements: support for climate technology centres and a climate technology network; piloting priority technology projects to foster innovation and investments; public-private partnership for technology transfer; TNAs; and GEF as a catalytic supporting institution for technology transfer.

 Evaluation of the Poznan strategic programme